 Set standards for communication

-You can set rules (remote work policies) to make communication among employees more effective, such as assigning the types of discussions that should be held through specific communication channels, e.g. phone calls or video calls rather than texts.
+You can set rules (remote work policies) to make communication among employees more effective, such as assigning the types of discussions that should be held through specific communication channels, e.g. phone calls or video calls or internal communication videos rather than texts.
 There should also be a consideration for those in different time zones.

 Having a separate chat room for discussions not related to work also aids in building relationships within a team.
 It can also be set as a rule — you can have off-topic discussions in this chat only.